Answering questions on the Support Forum

 If the Knowledge Base doesn't have your answers, you can use other sources.
 Some good ones:

-If you find yourself using external resources, consider adding their information to an existing article or proposing a new article – see How the Knowledge Base works.
+If you find yourself using external resources, consider adding their information to an existing article or proposing a new article – see About the Knowledge Base.
 Because this site is the first line of Mozilla support and a Knowledge Base search is the first thing most users will do, having the information in a Knowledge Base article will let the user find the info more easily by themselves.

 If you can't find previous cases of the issue happening, here are some tips on figuring out the problem yourself.
 Note: If you need more help investigating Firefox issues, see the Firefox Support troubleshooting guide.